tianocore/containers/README.md

 | "forwardPorts": [####] | Can be used to forward debug or serial ports to the host OS. |

 It may also be desireable to run initialization commands using the "postCreateCommand" option.
-Specifically running "git config --global --add safe.directory ${containerWorkspaceFolder}" may be required if mapping the repository into the container is expected.
+Specifically running `git config --global --add safe.directory ${containerWorkspaceFolder}` may be required if mapping the repository into the container is expected.

 And example of a devcontainer used for a QEMU platform repo is included below.